 Note ID Data provider Variables Notes NE003 Nebraska Department of Correctional Services par_bgn_dt_dd Data sourced from the Nebraska Department of Correctional Services includes information on parole terms.
 The distribution of the beginning of parole terms is not evenly distributed across the days of the month.
 Specifically, more individuals begin parole during the latter part of each month, which causes the distribution to be left skewed.
 This is caused by the timing of Nebraska's parole board hearings which take place during the last two weeks of each month.
+NEOO4 Nebraska Department of Correctional Services par Data sourced from the Nebraska Department of Correctional Services includes information on parole terms for those under the agency's supervision.
+It does not include information on post-release supervision terms, which are overseen by the Administrative Office of the Courts and Probation.

-G.19 Nevada data notes
+G.20 Nevada data notes